What to Know Before You Automate

 Before automating:

-- Create simple naming standards
+- Agree on simple naming standards

 - Decide which tool is the "source of truth"